Tragedy deals near-term blow to cruise industry

 TO CANCEL OR NOT?

-Cruise Planners, a marketer of cruise vacations, has not seen any cancellations yet and its CEO, Michelle Fee, is hopeful the damage will be short-lived.
+Cruise Planners, a marketer of cruise holidays, has not seen any cancellations yet and its CEO, Michelle Fee, is hopeful the damage will be short-lived.

 "My concern is not with the people who already buy cruises but with people who don't," Fee said.
 "This could add to an incorrect perception that cruises are not safe.
 But people have short memories."

+The accident could also prevent new customers from ever taking a cruise, Murphy said.

+"For the 80 percent who have yet to take a cruise, this is the kind of thing that puts doubts in their mind.
+That's going to be the challenge - to get people who have never cruised to look past this incident in the short term and get on a ship."

-(Additional reporting by Yinka Adegoke in New York; Editing by Bernard Orr and Gerald E. McCormick)
+(Additional reporting by Yinka Adegoke in New York; Editing by Bernard Orr)